bitfolk/enoch/README.md

 ### Etymology

 In Jewish mysticism Enoch was the great grandfather of Noah.
-Acording to the Third Book of Enoch (3 Enoch), Enoch was taken into Heaven and transformed into the angel Metatron to "serve as the celestial scribe."
+According to the Third Book of Enoch (3 Enoch), Enoch was taken into Heaven and transformed into the angel Metatron to "serve as the celestial scribe."

 * [3 Enoch](http://en.wikipedia.org/wiki/3_Enoch)
 * [Metatron](http://en.wikipedia.org/wiki/Metatron)